matthewjnield/docs/runtime/fundamentals/modules.md

 }
 ```

-When running a deno command with a frozen lockfile, any attempts to update the
+When running a Deno command with a frozen lockfile, any attempts to update the
 lockfile with new contents will cause the command to exit with an error showing
 the modifications that would have been made.